lha2126/szifi-hotspot/README.md

 ### Hotspot Notes
 This version has been heavily modified by Oliver Philcox to add inflationary signatures as in https://arxiv.org/abs/2405.03738.
 The basic usage is the following:
 - Run ```planck_pr4_analysis_compsep.py {TYPE} {INDEX}``` for indices 1 to 768.
 This will split the dataset into 768 flat-sky tiles and search for either hotspots (TYPE = soubhik), tSZ clusters (TYPE = arnaud), or point-sources (TYPE = point) in each.
 Note that the first run will be slow since the code computes (expensive) coupling matrices that are saved for later use.
 The precise settings can be altered in the file.
+Since we're working with masked component-separated maps, we should only need TYPE = soubhik here.
 - Run the Jupyter notebook to combine the catalogs.